AdobeDocs/commerce-learn.en/help/b2b/quote-validation.md

 # Sales Representative initiates the quote

 {{b2b-feature}}
-Learn how the sales representative can initiate the quote from the admin panel, filter by user and website, draft quotes, quote visibility and many more features.
+Learn the validation steps and areas that Adobe Commerce B2B Quote functionality provides to ensure the consistent and valid quote process.

 ## Who is this video for?